theopn/i3-sway-tips/README.md

 ## Battery Management

 If you are installing i3/Sway along with other DEs such as Gnome or KDE, a chance is that it installed `powerprofilesctl` that integrates with DE UI and lets you choose among three power profiles.
 Type `powerprofilesctl list` to view the current profile setting and available options and `powerprofilesctl set` to choose a profile.
 Although its `power-saver` option throttles like crazy.

-Another solution is `tlp`. `tlp` works great out of the box, so start with `sudo tlp start`.
+Another solution is `tlp`.
+`tlp` works great out of the box, so start with `sudo tlp start`.
 Follow the instruction to disable `powerprofilesctl` and how to add to `systemctl` daemon.
 Execute `sudo tlp-stat` to see various information, including whether the `tlp` is enabled (the first string `TLP_ENABLE="1"`).

 `powertop` can be installed to give more information about the battery, though I don't know how to interpret the data.

 ## Backlight Control

-I personally use `brightnessctl`.
-Keybindings are
+Use `brightnessctl`:

 ```
 bindsym XF86MonBrightnessUp exec --no-startup-id brightnessctl set +10%
 bindsym XF86MonBrightnessDown exec --no-startup-id brightnessctl set 10%-
 ```

-`light`, `brightlight`, `xbacklight`, and other many programs control the backlight.
+[`light`](https://gitlab.com/dpeukert/light) is a dependency-free package you can use in lieu of `brightnessctl`

 ## Bluetooth

-Just install `blueman` and type `blueman-manager`.
+Install `blueman` and launch `blueman-manager`.

 ## Clipboard Management

 ### i3

-Nothing much to do.
-Just install your favorite clipboard manager, whether it's `clipit` or `copyq` and enjoy.
+Install your favorite clipboard manager (`clipit` or `copyq`) and enjoy.

 ### Sway

-More complicated.
-You probably want to install `wl-clipboard` just to get the clipboard working.
+You probably want to install `wl-clipboard` to get the clipboard working.
 To save a clipboard history, install `clipman` (not XFCE plugin version, one for Wayland).
 You can start storing clipboard history from `wl-clipboard` by executing `wl-paste -t text --watch clipman store`.
 To view the clipboard history, you need to send the clipboard history to an external tool.
 You can do this with `wofi`, with `clipman pick -t wofi`, or my preferred way, utilizing `fzf` and opening it up as a floating window by utilizing the command below.

 ```
 bindsym <your-key-binding> <choice-of-a-terminal-emulator> --class=clipboard clipman pick --print0 --tool=CUSTOM --tool-args="fzf --prompt 'pick > ' --bind 'tab:up' --cycle --read0"